SAND-Lab/MEA-NAP/docs/pipeline-steps.rst

  * determines which wavelets to run the spike detection with
  * argument type: either string or a cell array of strings
  * options: bior1p5, bior1p3, db2, mea,

+.. _Params.costList:

+``Params.costList``
+""""""""""""""""""""""""""""

+ * the false positive / false negative tradeoff for wavelet spike detection
+ * argument type : float value between -2 to 2
+ * default value : -0.12

+More negative values leads to less false negative but more false positives, recommended range is between -2 to 2, but usually we use -1 to 0.
+Note that this is in a log10 scale, meaning -1 will lead to 10 times more false positive compared to -0.1

 .. _Params.threshold_calculation_window: